praw-dev/asyncpraw/docs/getting_started/configuration.rst

 Configuring a custom requests Session
 -------------------------------------

-PRAW uses `requests`_ to handle networking.
+asyncpraw uses `requests`_ to handle networking.
 If your use-case requires custom configuration, it is possible to configure a `Session
 <http://docs.python-requests.org/en/master/user/advanced/#session-objects>`_
-and then use it with PRAW.
+and then use it with asyncpraw.

 For example, some networks use self-signed SSL certificates when connecting to HTTPS sites.
 By default, this would raise an exception in Requests.
 To use a self-signed SSL certificate without an exception from Requests, first export the certificate as a ``.pem`` file.
-Then configure PRAW like so:
+Then configure asyncpraw like so:

 .. code-block:: python

-   import praw
+   import asyncpraw
    from requests import Session

    session = Session()
    session.verify = '/path/to/certfile.pem'
-   reddit = praw.Reddit(client_id='SI8pN3DSbt0zor',
+   reddit = asyncpraw.Reddit(client_id='SI8pN3DSbt0zor',
                         client_secret='xaxkj7HNh8kwg8e5t4m6KvSrbTI',
                         password='1guiwevlfo00esyy',
                         requestor_kwargs={'session': session},  # pass Session